carotene/carotene-docs/manual/ssl.rst

 With the location of your corresponding ``cacert``, ``cert`` and ``key`` files.

-Once you have configured Carotene with SSL support, don't forget to access your carotene server with ``wss://`` instead of ``ws://`` in the client side code:
+Once you have configured Carotene with SSL support, don't forget to access your Carotene server with ``wss://`` instead of ``ws://`` in the client side code:

 .. code-block:: javascript